 Network Technicians are called upon to manage, troubleshoot, install, and configure network servers, clients and peripheral devices.
 This course presents the skills needed to implement, maintain and protect a Microsoft Windows Server Domain.
 The course offers the students the "hands on" opportunity to exercise network management skills and the conceptual background within which these tasks are carried out.
-(Prerequisite: CPTC110)
+(Prerequisite: CPTC110 for CPTC students or CYSC125 for CYSC students.)